How Clutter Affects Your Mental Health: What Science Says About Stress, Sleep, and Focus.

 Your "Psychological Home" Matters More Than You Think

-A separate UK study from 2020–2021 backed this up.
-It found that people who felt their homes didn’t reflect their identity, often because of clutter, reported more stress, lower moods, and less life satisfaction.
-But here’s the upside: those who planned to declutter and spent more time tending to their homes saw noticeable improvements in their mental health.
-Turns out, just taking steps to reconnect with and organise your space can help you feel better.
+But here's the encouraging part: those who planned to declutter and spent time caring for their homes saw real improvements in their mental health.
+Simply taking steps to reconnect with and organise your space can help you feel better.
 [4]

 Clutter Affects More Than Just Mood

-It might sound like a stretch, but clutter can even impact your eating habits.
-A 2016 study discovered that chaotic environments, like a messy kitchen, can lead to overeating, especially sweets and snacks.
-But there's a twist: people who felt more in control, even in the same space, were less likely to overindulge.
-So again, it’s not just about the disorganisation, it’s how it makes you feel.
+Your eating habits: It might surprise you, but clutter can even influence what you eat.
+A 2016 study found that chaotic environments, like a messy kitchen, can lead to overeating, especially sweets and snacks.
+But there's an important twist: people who felt more in control, even in the same cluttered space, were less likely to overindulge.
+So it's not just about the disorganisation, it's about how it makes you feel.
 [5]

-The same principle applies to sleep.
-A 2017 study showed that tidying up your bedroom can lead to better sleep quality.
+Your sleep quality: A 2017 study showed that tidying your bedroom can lead to better sleep.
 Participants who kept their bedrooms clean over just five days reported falling asleep faster and sleeping more soundly.
 [6]

 The Procrastination-Clutter Cycle